The Envision Story

 Just about 1 year after moving into that new Pawtucket office, Envision opened a second office, this time in the Greater Boston area.
 Envision's second office can be found in Waltham, Massachusetts in the Watermill Center.

-Envison's most recent expansion plans have seen the company taking on nearly 1700 additional square feet of space in the Hope Artiste Village.
-This new space now houses the company's "Concierge Configuration Center", where customers will be able to have bulk purchases of laptops, workstations, thin clients, and other assets configured, tagged, imaged and more.
+Envison's most recent expansion plans have seen the company taking on nearly 2000 additional square feet of space in the Hope Artiste Village.
+1700 sqaure feet of this new space houses the company's "Concierge Configuration Center", where customers are able to have bulk purchases of laptops, workstations, thin clients, and other assets configured, tagged, imaged and more.
+The remaining space is for Envision's Training Center, a key component in the company's new slate of Training Solutions.

 Digital Innovation & Design

-Envision has offered website design and development services since 2001, but that solution area took a giant leap forward in September of 2016 when Envision aquired the team from Crown Web (formerly known as Embolden).
+Envision has offered website design and development services since 2001, but that solution area took a giant leap forward in September of 2016 when Envision aquired the team from Embolden.
 This aquisition, and the 11 new team members it brought to Envision, greatly increased the company's existing web services offerings and led to the creation of their Digitial Innovation & Design division.